AdobeDocs/analytics-learn.en/help/analysis-workspace/tips-and-tricks/dynamic-drop-downs.md

 ---
-title: Dynamic Drop-downs in Analysis Workspace
+title: Create dynamic drop-down filters in Analysis Workspace
 description: Learn how to create drop-down filters based on an entire dimension.
-Dimension items are dynamically updated with corresponding dimension items based on data within the panel's reporting range and values in other drop-down filters.
+Dimension items dynamically update based on the date range used in the report panel and values selected in other drop-down filters in the same panel.
 feature: Segmentation
 role: User
 level: Beginner